ivanxma/mysqlk8s/helm/ee/README.md

     - e.g. for US-ASHBURN, the [region] is iad.
 For complete reference, you can refer to https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm
       - The docker server URL for Repository is [region].ocir.io

-And you have created 3 Registry Repositories
+And 3 Registry Repositories are created (with uploaded 8.0.30 images)
   - [prefix]/enterprise-server
   - [prefix]/enterprise-router
   - [prefix]/enterprise-operator

-And you have uploaded (tagged) the Docker Image for each of the repositories.

-The enterprise operator downnload package (p34110382_800_Generic) has the helm folder with the helm charts for
+The enterprise operator downnload package (p34563968_800_Generic) has the helm folder with the helm charts for
-  - mysql-operator-2.0.4.tgz
+  - mysql-operator-2.0.6.tgz
-  - mysql-innodbcluster-2.0.4.tgz
+  - mysql-innodbcluster-2.0.6.tgz

 ---
 6. Preparation of the environment